su8/kb-layout/README.md

 # kb-layout
-Query xorg and show the currently used keyboard layout
+Query xorg and show the currently used keyboard layout, can be combined to i3, conky or other programs.

 # Install